Florence disc golfers hit the links for Labor Day

-FLORENCE, S.C. — Members of Florence's Disc Golf Association celebrated their Labor Day on Monday with a Can't Wear White After Labor Day Doubles tournament at the disc golf course beside and behind Wallace Gregg Elementary School.
+FLORENCE — Members of Florence’s Disc Golf Association celebrated their Labor Day on Monday with a Can’t Wear White After Labor Day doubles tournament at the disc golf course beside and behind Wallace Gregg Elementary School.

 The goal of the tournament was to raise money to help fund a full course — think longer course — at Lynches River County Park in Coward, said Eric Anderson, one of the players to hit the links Monday.